zarvis-ai/community/docs/usage/zarvis_yaml.rst

       docker:                    # Build dockerfile and deploy.
         file: Dockerfile         # locates the Dockerfile relative to workspace.
 Defaults to 'Dockerfile'.
         service: docker          # Name of the Service to create, so ingress can connect.
 Defaults to 'docker'.
+        port: 8000               # Port number to configure in the Service.
+Defaults to '8000'.
       skaffold:                  # Run skaffold to deploy project.
         file: skaffold.yaml      # locates the skaffold.yaml relative to workspace.
 Defaults to 'skaffold.yaml'.
         profile:                 # Name of a profile to use.